-It is often said that if aerospace engineers designed planes like software engineers wrote software, then the news would be filled with stories about planes falling out of the sky.
-Of course, this is not the case because the engineering process for building planes is well structured and defined.
-They build planes based on strictly defined specifications and requirements and never deviate.
+If structural engineers built bridges the way software engineers wrote software, then the news would be filled with stories about bridges collapsing.
+Of course, this is not the case because the engineering process for building bridges is well defined (and has been around far longer than software engineering).
+Bridges and structural projects are built on strictly defined specifications and with requirements that do not deviate.
 So is this even a fair analogy?

-Imagine an aerospace engineer had to make changes to the airplane while in flight because a passenger didn’t like how far their seat reclined.
-In this scenario, stories about planes doing strange things, like falling out of the sky, would be more commonplace.
+Imagine a structural engineer that had to make massive changes to a bridge while traffic was crossing it.
+In this scenario stories about bridges doing unexpected things, like falling down, would be more commonplace.
 No, the analogy is not fair at all!
-Writing software has become far more complicated because the old days of writing code that is built on strictly defined specifications and requirements and never deviates are gone.
+Writing software has become far more complicated because the old days of writing code that is built on strictly defined specifications and requirements which never deviate are gone.
 To clarify this point even further, consider the following.
 Amazon releases a new software update every second, Google every 10 seconds, and Netflix every 90 seconds.
-Imagine the plane you are flying in was being updated at that frequency.
-I doubt you would be comfortable flying at all.
-What if an update to the engine was flawed?
+Imagine the bridge you are crossing was being updated at that frequency.
+I doubt you would feel comfortable crossing bridges like that at all.
+What if one of those updates to the supports was flawed?
 These are the challenges software engineers have to cope with on a daily basis.
 This is why the DevOps model exists today.

 The consensus regarding the definition of DevOps is that it is a process that unifies the roles of software DEVelopment and IT OPerationS.
 These are not separate, but interdependent entities that come together to put software into production.
 Once you move past that definition, the debate continues about what exactly is DevOps because it can encompass many things.

 At FP Complete we define DevOps as stated above, but with the addition of all the tools, processes, and people that come together to produce software that has the shortest time to market, least amount of errors, and least expensive cost.
 This trifecta is an engineer’s dream – faster, better, cheaper.
 To realize this dream, you can’t ignore that there are always tradeoffs between faster, better, and cheaper.
-Would you want to fly in a plane that came off the assembly line fast and cheap knowing that quality was compromised?
-On the flip side, if you were in the airline business how could you compete if you had the world’s safest plane, but it cost 50% more to operate and twice as long to produce.
+Would you want to cross a bridge that was constructed fast and cheap, knowing that quality was compromised?
+On the flip side, if you were in the bridge building industry how could you compete if you had the world’s safest bridge, but it cost 50% more to operate and twice as long to produce?
 This is the balancing act the DevOps framework tries to resolve in the production of software.

 If your company values increased productivity, profitability, and market share then DevOps is essential.
 Even if your goals are non-financial, DevOps will enhance your ability to achieve those goals.
 The State of DevOps report soundly backs up these claims.
 More importantly, if your competition has already implemented DevOps and you haven’t, you are already behind.
 That’s how Walmart feels now that Amazon has built the world’s most efficient shopping platform.